nalnajjar/COVID-19-Financial-Index-Performance/README.md

 ## Covid-19 & Stocks Map

-The colors of the circles represent financial loss categories.  indicates losses of over 20% in the last month.
-Yellow indicates losses between 10-20%.
+The colors of the circles represent financial loss categories.  indicates losses of over 20% in the last month.  indicates losses between 10-20%.
 Green indicates losses under 10%.
 Click on the circles to see more information on the focus countries.

 ## Charts Comparing Covid-19 Cases and Stock Index Performance by Country